-Whether you’re managing an industrial manufacturing plant, an office building, a healthcare facility, a restaurant, a municipality, or a school, poor air quality can affect everyone within your space.
-It’s important to know the signs of poor air quality and how Mazza can help create a healthier and more productive environment for your business.
+Whether you’re managing an industrial manufacturing plant, an office building, a healthcare facility, a restaurant, a municipality or a school, poor air quality can affect everyone within your space.
+Recognizing the signs early and investing in proper commercial HVAC maintenance can protect both your people and your operations.

 Before we can fix the air quality of your building, it’s important to understand what causes poor air quality.
 There are some common contaminants that can lurk in your commercial building that can begin to cause insufficient air quality throughout the entire building.
 Some of these contaminants include: